thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 Error recovery might have left us at the token we expected.
 In which case, we want to consume it in this call, otherwise subsequent expect calls will error.
 Returning to our bountiful let example, imagine if it was `"let x | = foo 1; 2"`.
-We have a valid let in their, but with an extra `|` lurking.
+We have a valid expression in their, but with an extra `|` lurking.
 Our expect `=` call will see the `|`, discard it as erroneous, and successfully recover to the `=`.
 At this point, however, if we do not check for `=` again, we would move on with our parsing leaving `=` as our current input.